WVUMLL/Immerse/README.md

 ### Basic usage

-#### 1. If you made an environment, open it.
+#### 1. If you made an environment, activate it.
 Otherwise, skip to step 2.
 ```
 source .anki_immersion_env/bin/activate
 ```